TomHilder/wakeflow/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Please refer to the [Quickstart tutorial](https://example.com) for the most typical usage of `wakeflow` including generating models and reading the results.
-Additional example of more advanced usage can be found in the [Documentation](https://example.com).
+Additional examples of more advanced usage can be found in the [Documentation](https://example.com).

 <p align="right">(<a href="#top">back to top</a>)</p>